dgcole/react-icons-refresh/README.md

 ## Why React SVG components instead of fonts?

 SVG is [supported by all major browsers](http://caniuse.com/#search=svg).
-With `react-icons`, you can serve only the needed icons instead of one big font file to the users, helping you to recognize which icons are used in your project.
+With `react-icons-refresh`, you can serve only the needed icons instead of one big font file to the users, helping you to recognize which icons are used in your project.

 ## Related Projects